Cumulant expansion approach to the decay dynamics of interacting M\"ossbauer nuclei after strong impulsive excitation

 \section{Abstract}

 Recent progress in accelerator-based x-ray sources brings higher excitation of ensembles of M\"ossbauer nuclei closer to experimental feasibility.
-Yet, a theoretical modeling of the decay dynamics of the interacting nuclear ensemble after the impulsive excitation is still an open challenge.
-Here, we derive a set of nonlinear equations which is capable of efficiently modeling large nuclear ensembles for arbitrary degrees of excitation.
-As key signature for higher excitation, we identify a non-linear time-evolution of the nuclear dipole phase, which can be tuned via the scattering geometry, and interferometrically be measured.
-Furthermore, we identify interesting finite-size effects in the nuclear dynamics of small ensembles.
+Nevertheless, modeling the quantum dynamics of the interacting nuclear ensemble after an impulsive excitation is still an open challenge.
+Here, we employ an expansion in the inter-nuclear correlations to derive a set of nonlinear equations which is capable of efficiently modeling large nuclear ensembles for arbitrary degrees of excitation.
+As a key signature for higher excitation, we identify a non-linear time-evolution of the nuclear dipole phase, which can be tuned via the scattering geometry, and interferometrically be measured.
+Our analysis further predicts finite-size effects in the nuclear dynamics of small ensembles as an interesting as-yet unexplored observable.
 Our results provide important guidance for future experiments aiming at the non-linear excitation of nuclei.
 We further envision the exploration of finite size-effects in M\"ossbauer spectroscopy with highest spatial resolution, i.e., small sample volumes.